home - Electricity

 Carrara marble

 To achieve an imitation of Carrara marble, several plaster layers are applied, differing from each other by half a tone.
-The result is a rather expensive finish, which plays with a variety of overflows.
+As a result, a rather expensive finish is obtained, which plays with multiple overflows.

-The photo shows the walls decorated with Venetian plaster with the effect of Carrara marble.
+In the photo, the walls are decorated with Venetian plaster with the effect of Carrara marble.

 Veneto